Current Status of Unaccounted-for Americans Lost in the Vietnam War

 Of the remaining 286 Americans still unaccounted for in Laos, 11 are in a “non-recoverable” category.
 This means that as a result of rigorous investigation, we have conclusive evidence the individual perished, but do not believe it possible to recover his remains.
 On rare occasions, new leads can arise that bring a case back to an active status.

-- The Defense POW/MIA Accounting Agency (DPAA) plans to conduct five Joint Field Activities (JFAs) this fiscal year in Laos.
+- The Defense POW/MIA Accounting Agency (DPAA) planned to conduct five Joint Field Activities (JFAs) this fiscal year in Laos.
+The COVID-19 (corona virus) pandemic has forced the cancellation of one JFA and may impact remaining missions.
 Each JFA can involve up to 65 U.S. personnel plus their Lao counterparts.
 Together, they will work on investigations and excavations throughout the country for periods of between 30 - 45 days per JFA.

 - Recovered remains believed to be those of Americans are transferred to DPAA’s laboratory in Hawaii for further analysis and identification by forensic anthropologists.

-- The 155th JFA began July 16 and continued through Aug.
-23, 2019.
-Recovery teams excavated sites in Houaphan Province.
+- The 157th JFA began January 13 and continued through February 18, 2020.
+Recovery teams excavated sites in Khammouan Province.

 Resolving “Last Known Alive” Cases